rschroll/rmfuse/README.md

 ## Installation

 RMfuse requires Python 3.7 or later.
 It also requires the FUSE3 library.
-This should be available in most Linuxes (`libfuse3-3` in Debian-based distributions) and BSDs.
+This should be available in most Linuxes (`fuse3` and `libfuse3-3` in Debian-based distributions) and BSDs.
 RMfuse may work with [macFuse](https://osxfuse.github.io/), but that is untested.
 Windows users may try [WinFuse](https://github.com/billziss-gh/winfuse), also untested.
 Installation of RMfuse and its dependencies will likely